TelemetryDeck/docs/articles/anonymization-how-it-works.md

 ## User identifiers

 Our SDKs accept a **custom user identifier**, such as an email address or an internal identifier, to help you identify your users.
 If you don’t supply an identifier, we generate a random one for you.
-On some platforms, we may ask the operating system for one, such as the iOS “identifierForVendor”.
+On some platforms, we may ask the operating system for one, such as the iOS `identifierForVendor`.

 ## Salting and hashing